The Atherton Tablelands

 It’s a special part of the world, boasting a different terrain compared to typical tea-growing regions throughout the rest of the world.
 Rising more than 700m above sea level, this stunning region of Far North Queensland is one of the most fertile regions in Australia.
 Its winning combination of rich volcanic soils, high altitude and ample rainfall provide the perfect conditions for growing black tea.
 Unlike many other tea brands, Nerada is an unblended single origin tea.

 The current Nerada Tea Estate is on the top of the Tablelands, near the dairy town of Malanda.
 Over 1,100 acres, the lush plantation typically harvests more than 6.6 million kilograms of green leaf per year, which makes about 1.6 million kilograms of black tea.
-It's also home to a rare family of Lumholtz's tree-kangaroos who are often visible outside our Tea Rooms.
+It's also home to a rare family of Lumholtz's tree-kangaroos.

 We're proud of the fact that Nerada's plantation thrives in harmony with its surrounding environment.
 Our plantation is not irrigated, sourcing its water from natural rainfall, and our farming methods are completely pesticide-free, both important factors in helping us gain Rainforest Alliance Certification.